gmc-code/PC-Python/docs/python/match_case.rst

 --------------------------------

 | Dictionaries can be matched.
-| The two cases below only differ in the first key: whether it is a pizza or a main.
+| The two cases below only differ in the first key: whether it is a pizza or a main meal.
-|

 .. code-block:: python